joshuami/joshuami.github.io/_drafts/the-drupalorg-complexity.md

 In none of these cases did the Drupal Association actually spend $1 million USD in project dollars.
 However, in all of the projects, there was lengthy discussion followed by substantial volunteer contribution, and then a significant bit of paid work to finish the job.
 It's a pattern that makes sense and will likely repeat itself over and over.

 ## Would it be worth it?

+I'm going to go back to the [summary on the Github discussion](https://groups.drupal.org/node/313068#comment-955593).
+There are reasons why both options seem to be the best possible option or the worst possible option.

+Would a best practice workflow and toolset be worth the change?
+Absolutely.
+The tools are easier to pick up.
+And... if we are going to start including a Javascript front end, we could get contributions from developers and designers that have no interest in creating an account on Drupal.org might participate within Github.

+We cannot afford a full migration right now.
+Dries put it well at DrupalCon Los Angeles.
+The Drupal Association is not a bag of money.
+With continued growth of revenue, there is a long term possibility of more paid developer resources, but not in the short term.
+It is too much to ask volunteers to give up a year of their life to run the project as a community initiative.
+That leads to burn out and frustration.

+We should also consider whether the immediate disruption to the community be worth it.
+I don't think so.
+Not if that disruption meant stalling the transition of contrib projects that are critical to solidifying Drupal 8 adoption.

+## Is there a middle ground?

+Drupal spends a lot of time getting to the middle ground.
+Many of the best innovations in Drupal come from getting to the middle ground—from reaching consensus.

+So for the first step, we should add functionality to projects on Drupal.org that allow maintainers to shift their workflow to Github while still publishing their project on Drupal.org.

+We have a solid way forward for these integrations for most requirements with the exception of issue credits.
+We would still need to figure out how to award an issue credit to someone that participated in an issue on Github.
+We might be able to institute commit credits that could be parsed into issue credits from the participation on Github, but it would not be as inclusive as the current model.

+It would be important to phase in this new feature rather than make a wholesale change.
+Once that integration is in place, we could extend DrupalCI to test pull requests similar to how we currently test patches submitted to an issue.

+## Stay flexible

+We need to be flexible.
+Github is the future of open source distribution and collaboration—likely for the foreseeable future.
+However, not every major project is on Github.
+Linux is on Git repositories with rudimentary tools and a patch-based workflow that relies heavily on email.
+It works for them.
+Wordpress is still on Subversion—even though they've started to accept some pull requests on Github.
+These projects are poised to make the right decision rather than a rash decision.